Ludgvan: Mining

 There was once a number of mines within the parish.
 Rospeath mine closed (in circa) 1856 and made large returns for the investors.
 There was no adit and the mine only worked to 4.5 fathom depth.
 The mine was reopened in December 1879 with an adit being cut, machinery erected to pump out the water and to sink a shaft.
 The width of the lode in the shaft is from 2+1/2 ft to 3 ft.
 The mine is bounded by Wheal Bolton on the west, Wheal Fortune on the east and to the south Wheal Darlington, Wheal Virgin and others known as the Marazion Mines.

 Governance

-Ludgvan elects a parish council every four years and the principal local authority is Cornwall Council.
-The civil parish population at the 2011 census (including Brunnion) was 3,261, whereas the electoral ward population which also covers the above plus the surroundings up to the North Cornish Coast at Zennor was 4,145 at the same census.
+There are two tiers of local government covering Ludgvan, at parish and unitary authority level: Ludgvan Parish Council and Cornwall Council.
+The parish council generally meets at Murley Hall on Church Hill.

+Administrative history

+Ludgvan was an ancient parish in the Penwith Hundred of Cornwall.
+In 1864 the parish was made a local government district, administered by an elected local board.
+Such districts were reconstituted as urban districts under the Local Government Act 1894.

+Ludgvan Urban District was abolished in 1934.
+It was downgraded to being a rural parish in the West Penwith Rural District.
+West Penwith Rural District was abolished in 1974, and the area became part of the Penwith district.
+Penwith district was in turn abolished in 2009.
+Cornwall County Council then took on district-level functions, making it a unitary authority, and was renamed Cornwall Council.